Pantun: History

 Some scholars believe that pantuns predates literacy and may be as old as the Malay language itself.
 Muhammad Haji Salleh believes that the pantuns form grew and spread from Srivijaya, most probably from around the cities of Palembang or the Malayu.
 As Palembang became more dominant, the pantuns of the two cities would have been known to each other's populations, despite their political rivalry, as they used the same language.
 Nevertheless, the tradition is known to have reached its refined form with the flowering of classical Malay literature from the 15th century.
 Notable literary works like the Malay Annals and Hikayat Hang Tuah contain the earliest written examples of pantun.

-For at least 500 years, pantun spread through spread from Malay language via trade routes, ports, and migrations, becoming the most dynamic single literary form.
+For at least 500 years, pantun spread through Malay language tranmission via trade routes, ports, and migrations, becoming the most dynamic single literary form.
 Today, it is known in at least 40 dialects of Malay and 35 non-Malay languages in the Malay Peninsula and many islands of Maritime Southeast Asia.
 The popularity of pantun among hybrid communities like the Peranakans, Chitty, and Kristang people, signifies its prominent position as a cultural symbol in the Malay world.
 A type of pantun called pantun berkait, consisting of interwoven quatrains, was introduced to Western poetry in the 19th century by Ernest Fouinet and later popularised by Victor Hugo, forming the basis of the modern pantoum.